11 Local Coffee Places Along Ottawa Bike Routes

 New Edinburgh’s Union St Kitchen Café

-On your way to Rideau Hall, you should meander through one of the older neighbourhoods of Ottawa, New Edinburgh, founded by Thomas McKay, who built Rideau Hall, now the home of the Governor General (link to Rideau Hall blog).
+On your way to Rideau Hall, you should meander through one of the older neighbourhoods of Ottawa, New Edinburgh, founded by Thomas McKay, who built Rideau Hall, now the home of the Governor General.
 Union Street Kitchen Café on Union St is yet another little gem serving great coffees, sandwiches and desserts.
-The large group of 15 German cycling tourists who took our bike tour, stopped by last fall and fully approved.
+The large groups of German cycling tourists who we take on tours, stopped by last fall and fully approved.

 Other Coffee Destinations On a Bike

 Want to bike to some of the destinations we mentioned?
-Escape Bicycle Tours & Rentals offers a five hour tour through Ottawa showing many city highlights.
-We always include a stop at one of the coffee places.
+Escape Bicycle Tours & Rentals offers a multi hour tour through Ottawa showing many city highlights.
+Some of our tours include a stop at one of the coffee places.
 If you rather go on a discovery yourself, Escape Bicycle Tours & Rentals offers a large choice of hybrid and comfort bicycles and e-bikes for rent and gives you a customized map on how to get to those places.
 We recommend you book in advance.